 - what is central to traditional contract principles is the notion of consensus ad idem (or ”meeting of the minds” for those who aren’t familiar with Latin), which basically means that both parties must be aware of the terms of the offer and agree to them.

-For all of your contract needs please get in touch with the Business and Corporate Team at BAL Lawyers.
+For all of your contract needs please get in touch with the Business & Commercial team at BAL Lawyers.

 Roscorla v Thomas EWHC J74.